f5businessdevelopment/bigipworkshop/docs/ex5.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/b36c050d-cafb-48b4-9a96-74085c6147ac)

 Click on the F5 icon on the left side of the VSCode app.
+The F5 icon which is at the extreme left (white)
 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/4f0de423-7f83-44c5-b59c-c0068fcd090a)

 Click on "Import.conf/UCS/QKVIEW from local file" in the VSCode app, and select the file "App.ucs" to import.